bavc/signalserver/README.md

 - Backend - Django and Django RestFramework, Porgress (database)

-- Queue System - Celery, Rabbit MQ, Radis
+- Queue System - Celery, Rabbit MQ, Redis

 When you open the docker-compose.yml file, you see this application uses 5 docker containers to put these application together.
 (Also, you can easily add one more worker for your queue system by changing docker-compose.yml e.g. your CPU utilization is low with one queue.)